AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/ExtractionDirectory.md

 AutomationMLContainer.ExtractionDirectory Property
 ==================================================
-AutomationML 2.1 APIGets the full path of the directory, used for extraction.
+Gets the full path of the directory, used for extraction.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)